openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 ###1.
 Operation Set (OpSet)

 Which OpSet to use in your transformation?
-The right answer is latest.
+The right answer is latest that exists at the moment.
 An exception is ConvertOpSetXToOpSetY transformations where operations from OpSetX and OpSetY are required to use.

+@snippet example_ngraph_utils.cpp ngraph:include

 ###2.
 Dynamic Shape and Rank